CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 # Installing Bento on Your Local Machine

-## Introduction
+## Overview
 The Bento-Local environment is designed to run directly within Docker on a user’s workstation.
 This allows users to create and deploy their local copy of Bento with minimal changes to their local environment and allows a configuration that can be used with different workstation operating systems.

 The Bento-Local project supports the following build modes:
 * Build:  this build mode will create production ready frontend and backend Bento Docker containers.
 This mode requires users to have local copies of the bento-frontend and bento-backend repositories configured as needed for the build.
 Note that when using build mode there are no changes made to the source code made during the build process, any changes or configurations made to the user's local copy of the source code will be reflected in the build.
 * Dev:  this build mode will create Bento Docker containers suitable for local development.
 Note that in this mode configuration changes will be made during the build process to use Bento-Local resources and the frontend website will reflect any changes made in the user's local copy of the source code live.
-The frontend container in this mode will run on port 8085 and will require using the following URL:  http://localhost:8085
+The frontend container in this mode will run on port 8085 and will require including this port in the  URL.

 All local copies of source code and configuration files used for your environment must reside within the root of the Bento-Local project folder.
-For example, copies of the Bento source code must be located at "bento-local/[source folder]".
+For example, copies of the Bento source code must be located at *bento-local/[source folder]*.

 Bento-local consists of three components hosted within Docker containers and a separate Dataloader container that will run the Bento dataloader scripts.
 Depending on configuration options the build can take several minutes.
 When the build is complete the Bento components will be configured as follows: